solliancenet/Azure-Machine-Learning-Dev-Guide/creating-machine-learning-pipelines/machine-learning-pipelines.md

     aml_compute.wait_for_completion(show_output=True, min_node_count=None, timeout_in_minutes=20)
 ```

-### Create the Run Configuration
+## Create the Run Configuration

 Run configuration defines enviroment needed to run the piplines on the above created compute target.
+In this example, we will be using the numpy, pandas and the scikit-learn libraries for data preparation, modeling training, and batch predictions tasks.
+These libraries are included in the environment as application dependencies.

 ```python
 from azureml.core.runconfig import RunConfiguration